skylark-platform/reference-apps/packages/ingestor/README.md

 ## Running

-1. Target your Skylark instance by adding the following properties to a `.env.local` file in `app/media` - the contents are on the main repository README.
+1. Clone this repository.

+1. Add a `.env.local` file which will contain environment variable for your Airtable and Skylark - follow the instructions in the [Environment Variables document][environment-variables].
+This will also configure the ingestor to target your Skylark environment.

-2. Add the following properties to your `.env.local` file:
+1. Add these additional properties to your `.env.local` file:

 ```bash
 # Airtable API key and base ID